 Black Cohosh: is one of the most well-studied supplements for menopause.
 It's made from the root of the North American black cohosh plant.
 Several studies have found it helps -- especially with hot flashes -- when compared to placebo (a fake treatment).
 BUT other studies haven't found a benefit.
 One warning: Don't use it if you have liver problems.

-Flaxseed and flaxseed oil: may help some women with mild menopause symptoms.
+Flaxseed oil: may help some women with mild menopause symptoms.
 It's a good source of lignans, which tend to balance female hormones.
-Not all studies have shown these benefits in relieving hot flashes, though.

 Medications